plgagne/Game-Boy-Essentials/website/drafts/Metal Gear - Ghost Babel.md

 - The game hits the colour limits of the system.
 Sometimes, you can't make sense of the areas you're looking at.
 I think they knew about the problem, and they always introduce a new area without enemies or challenge so you can figure out what it is you're looking at.
 - On the other hand, the game features night vision goggles that work during the whole game.
 It's a testament to their attention to detail.

 After every boss battle, you're treated to the exact same thing.
 The defeated boss lies on the ground explaining their whole terrible life to Solid Snake.
 Think about how ridiculous that is for a second.
 On top of that, they all have horrible circumstances imposed on them, making them into perfect victims not deserving of death.
 The same thing happened in *Metal Gear Solid* with the same lesson: in war, everyone is a victim.
-It's commendable but by the fourth time it happens it loses all its impact.
+It's commendable but by the fourth time it happens you start to laugh at the pattern.

 - the game is of its era. it has a ton of difficult puzzles that did not age well. the door one, the boxes factory.
 - the box factory doesn't work because the conveyor belt exits have no strict link with where they lead.
 It's all a jumbled mess that doesn't make logical sense.